-Describe the general approach we have to solving the problem – it could be useful to state this in a set of objectives 1) implement benchmark algorithms, 2) compare performance on X data sets 3) glean some information to try to make an improvement

-// To be Filled Up
+Our solution is to make a comparison between a deep learning algorithm (CNN) and some benchmark algorithms.
+First, we begin by implementing all the algorithms, then we compare their performances on two datasets, and see when one performs better or worse, then we will make an improvement based on the new information we find.

-Benchmark Algorithms (3 pages)
+The Benchmark Algorithms

-Identify which ones, and explain why we chose them

-Benchmark algorithms are good to have because it helps us to compare the performance of a newer algorithm with the classical ones already available.
 The chosen benchmark algorithms are the seasonal naïve approach, autoregressive integrated moving average with exogenous variables (ARIMAX), multiple linear regression (MLR), and the artificial neural network short term load forecaster technique (ANNSTLF).
 These benchmark algorithms have been used for many years by researchers and utilities [3][5][1].
 The seasonal naïve is simple but it still performs well enough to be a benchmark for other sophisticated models.
 ARIMAX is a classical model, it has been used for many years and has been proven to be quite good for load forecasting [15], [16].
 The MLR method is still used today for load forecasting; it can model non-linear relationships with the specification of independent variables to the dataset.
-ANNSTLF has been identified as the best forecaster in short term load forecasting, therefore it serves as a good benchmark [1], [17].
+ANNSTLF has been identified as the best forecaster in short-term load forecasting, therefore it serves as a good benchmark [1], [17].

-Describe each of the benchmarks

 Seasonal Naïve Approach

 The naïve approach is considered to be the most cost-effective forecasting model; it often serves as a benchmark for developing much more sophisticated models [18][19].
 In the naïve approach, the forecast is taken as the previously observed value; this type of forecast is only suitable for time series data.
 This approach works best if the previous observation has a high similarity with the current; it is sometimes called a similar day approach.
 If there is seasonality in the time series; the seasonal naïve approach is preferable, because forecasts will be equal to the value from the last season.
 The seasonal naïve approach is most useful when there is a very high level of seasonality in the dataset [20].